Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Estimate of the induced phase

 \section{Estimate of the induced phase}

 We numerically solve the QBE for both the forward and the collision terms.
 The forward scattering term induces only the relative phase shift, while the collision term is responsible for both the relative phase shift and decoherence.
-Our numerical investigation shows that the effect of collision term, however, is dominated by the forward scattering term.
-Accordingly, the induced decoherence is suppressed because of the smallness of the collision therm effect.
-In the following, we will discuss these results in more details.
+Our numerical investigation shows that the effect of the collision term, however, is dominated by the forward scattering term.
+Accordingly, the induced decoherence is suppressed because of the smallness of the collision term effect.
+In the following, we will discuss these results in more detail.

-Using Eqs. \eqref{zetai}, \eqref{qbefs3}, and \eqref{qbe3} the following final result for the time evolution of Bloch vector components associated with both the forward scattering and collision terms are obtained as the following three coupled differential equations
+Using Eqs. \eqref{zetai}, \eqref{qbefs3}, and \eqref{qbe3}, the following final results for the time evolution of the Bloch vector components associated with both the forward scattering and collision terms are obtained as the following three coupled differential equations

-where the explicit form of coefficients $W_{i}, Z_{i}$, and $Y_{i}$ are given in appendix A.
+where the explicit forms of coefficients $W_{i}, Z_{i}$, and $Y_{i}$ are given in the Appendix \ref{ap2}.

 We provide the system such that the initial phase is $\varphi_{0}=0$.
-Then, from Eq. \eqref{decm} one can yield the relative phase shift as
+Then, from Eq. \eqref{decm}, one can obtain the relative phase shift as

 This equation gives us the time evolution of phase measure within the decoherence factor \eqref{decm} during the process.
-One can numerically solve Eqs. \eqref{zetaiev} to calculate the relative phase shift \eqref{phsh} due to the interaction with ALPs.
-To this end, we consider two types of neutral atoms: $^{3}$He and $^{87}$Rb moving in the SG interferometer.
-We also assume the minimum phase provided by the setup is of the order of $\Delta\varphi_{min}=10^{-10}\,\mathrm{Rad}$ and the time duration of the process to be of the order of $T=2.6\times 10^{-4}\,\mathrm{s}$ \cite{D2022}.
+One can numerically solve the set of Eqs. \eqref{zetaiev} to calculate the relative phase shift \eqref{phsh} due to the interaction of neutral atoms with ALPs.
+To this end, we consider two types of neutral atoms, $^{3}$He and $^{87}$Rb, moving in the SG interferometer.

+Next, we turn our attention to the phase sensitivity of the system and the time duration of the process.
+The phase sensitivity is defined as the smallest measurable phase shift, which is determined by the number of nucleons, typical contrast, and other factors.
+On the other hand, the time duration of the process is the total time during which the effective spin $1/2$ atom are within the SG interferometer.
+Among the available values chosen by the proposed experiments, we assume that the minimum phase (phase sensitivity) provided by the setup is of the order of $\Delta\varphi_{min}=10^{-10}\,\mathrm{Rad}$ and the time duration of the process is of the order of $T=2.6\times 10^{-4}\,\mathrm{s}$ \cite{D2022}.